 - How To Set Up Instagram Shopping For Your Shopify Store

-It is often the case that your friends and family are your first customers.
+It is often the case that your friends and family are your first customers of your Shopify store.
 It does not mean, of course, that you have to pressure your mom into buying products she hardly needs because “Mom, aren't you going to support your son’s/ daughter’s ambitions?”.
 Try to be less demanding and suggest things that they will actually grow fond of.

 Moreover, if they are kind enough to write a review or two, it will help you get those first customers for sure.
-They can share the review on their social media, on popular review sites, or simply tell a friend about your new business.
+They can share the customer reviews on their social media, on popular review sites, or simply tell a friend about your new Shopify business.

-If you suggest giving your friends a product for free, they will be much eager to cooperate.
+If you suggest giving your friends a product for free, they will be very eager to cooperate.

-7. Use Free Shipping or Free Return Card
+2.7 Use Free Shipping or Free Return Card for your Online Store

-Basically, when you start your online store, there is a lot of fuss around words “free”, “deal”, “x% off”.
+Basically, when you start your online store, there is a lot of fuss around the words “free”, “deal”, “x% off”.
 People tend to buy unnecessary stuff whenever they see those words and you need to remember that.
 Even if the goods are more expensive in some places but offer free shipping (stores literally include shipping in the overall price), customers are likely to buy in the place with free shipping.
+Based on the average order value, you can set a minimum for when they can get a free shipping offer on Shopify.

 Moreover, they get disappointed when they get a much bigger sum after adding the purchase to the shopping cart.
 You might as well skip the disappointment stage.

-When it comes to free returns, customers feel safer.
+When it comes to free returns on online stores, customers feel safer.
 It happens a lot that you buy something online and it does not fit or it is broken.
 Except for being sad about it, you also have to pay to fix the issue that is not your fault.
-It is the main reason why the older generation is against online shopping.
-However, if the return is free, it is still an additional effort but you do not have to worry about paying more.
+It is the main reason why the older generation is against online shopping and eCommerce business.
+However, if the return is free, it is still an additional effort but you do not have to worry about paying more and get more Shopify sales.

 Free Shipping and Return help reduce shopping anxieties (source: Bigcommerce.com)

-So we figured out 7 ways to make first quick online sales that will help your eCommerce business to get started, to grow, and become better (in case if you get the feedback describing some issues).
+So we figured out 7 ways to make quick online Shopify sales that will help your Shopify store to get started, to grow, and become better (in case you get the feedback describing some issues).
 Like everything in this world, it requires a big amount of effort but in the end, when you are profitable and steady, you will thank yourself for all that you have learned and done at the beginning.
 We wish you good luck and nice customers in your eCommerce adventure.

 Eliza Medley is an experienced writer and psychologist.
 She is actively interested in management, new technologies, and writing motivational articles.
 And also trying to go with time with modern trends.
 Inspires people with her work to learn new things and reach new heights.